-As a condition of the University's provision of employment, services, facilities, equipment or materials to the Inventor, the University acquires and retains title to all Inventions made within the scope of University employment or research, or created with University Support or made in the field or discipline in which the Inventor is employed by the University.
+As a condition of the University's provision of employment, funds, services, facilities, equipment or materials to the Inventor, the University acquires and retains title to all Inventions made within the scope of University employment or research, or created with University Support or made in the field or discipline in which the Inventor is employed by the University (i.e., the field or discipline in which the Inventor conducts research, teaches, and/or provides service activities for the University).
+Such Inventions and related rights shall be the property of the University and are hereby assigned to the University by those covered under the scope of this Policy.